Montyconnor/analytics/README.md

 - Complete source code in a Git repository
 - Instructions for running the application locally
 - Brief documentation explaining your technical choices and architecture
+- **Data Architecture Documentation**: Detailed explanation of how you would design the data persistence layer for production scale, including database choice, caching strategy, and query optimization approaches
+- Comprehensive test suite with good coverage
 - Notes on any features you would add or improve given more time

 ## Time Expectation

 You will have one week to complete this test.
-While we estimate the core requirements could be completed in approximately 4-6 hours of focused work, we're providing a week to accommodate your schedule and allow time for thoughtful implementation.
+While we estimate the core requirements could be completed in approximately 8-10 hours of focused work, we're providing a week to accommodate your schedule and allow time for thoughtful implementation.

 We value quality over quantity, so focus on delivering a well-structured solution rather than implementing every possible feature.
 Use the time to demonstrate your best work and technical decision-making.